 Immediately after a root canal or other endodontic treatment, your tooth is more susceptible to fracturing.
 To prevent further problems, you should chew on the other side until your crown has been placed.

-A follow-up examination is included in your treatment so that we can check the healing process.
-This visit will take only a few minutes, and no there is no fee.
+A follow-up examination is included in your treatment so we can check the healing process.
+This visit will take only a few minutes.
+There is no additional fee.
 Please call our office for an appointment the month following your treatment.

 Potential Problems After Endodontic Treatment

 Lower Teeth and Nerve Injury – There is a slim possibility that your nerve can be injured during root canal surgery on your lower molars.
 The root tips on these back teeth may be close to a nerve that supplies feeling to your lips, gums, and chin.
 On rare occasions, the nerve can become irritated during your procedure.
 If this happens, you may experience tingling or, though rare, a complete loss of feeling in your lips, chin, and gums after the local anesthesia wears off.
 This is almost always temporary and should soon go away on its own.

 Upper Teeth and Sinus Communication – Your upper tooth roots are positioned near your sinuses, so root canal treatment can sometimes create a communication (a channel or opening) between your mouth and sinuses.
 This condition should heal itself.
 Our team will give you specific instructions to follow if we see that you have this condition.
 If you believe you may have a complication after your treatment, please call our office.

 Post-Operative Infections – Infections sometimes occur after surgery.
 They usually require a quick office visit and taking antibiotics for a week or so.

 We hope these Stillwater instructions are helpful.
 Call us at 651-370-9498 if you have any questions or if you need to make an appointment.
 If it’s more convenient, you can also make an appointment .